seladb/PcapPlusPlus/Examples/PcapSplitter/README.md

 - There is no limit on the size of the input file, the number of packets it contains or the number of connections it contains
 - The user can also set a BPF filter to instruct the application to handle only packets filtered by the filter.
 The rest of the packets in the input file will be ignored
 - In options 3-5 & 7 all packets which aren't UDP or TCP (hence don't belong to any connection) will be written to one output file, separate from the other output files (usually file#0)
-- Works only on files of the pcap (TCPDUMP) format
+- Works on both pcap and pcapng files.
+The output files will be in the same format as the input file (pcap/pcapng)

 Using the utility
 -----------------